hedra-editora/franco_oqueeenologia/SILVIACINTRAFRANCO_OQUEEENOLOGIA.md

 ## O vinho na Antiguidade

-*Os povos do Mediterrâneo começaram a sair da bárbarie quando aprenderam a cultivar a oliveira e a vinha.*
+*Os povos do Mediterrâneo começaram a sair da barbárie quando aprenderam a cultivar a oliveira e a vinha.*

 *Tucídides (460-398 a.C.)*